podcast-of-engineers/podcast-of-engineers.github.io/content/about.md

   - title: "Break Down Stereotypes"
     icon: "las la-gem"
-    description: "At the core of our mission lies the crucial keyword: \"Inspiration.\" We aspire to ignite the spark of inspiration in our listeners.
-Through compelling stories and discussions, we aim to motivate and empower students, leaving them inspired and enthusiastic about their journeys ahead."
+    description: "Stereotypes can limit people's choices, discourage people from learning and prevent innovation.
+By breaking stereotypes, we aim to create a more inclusive and equitable environment for everyone and to encourage more people to pursue engineering careers and to contribute to the field of engineering."

   - title: "Enhance Diversity and Inclusion"
     icon: "las la-hand-holding-heart"